 Many years ago, I opened bank accounts for the kids.
 I started CDs and savings accounts that get checks from grandparents added each year.
 However, those accounts mean almost nothing to the children.
 I show them once a year what their balances are, as well as the meager interest rates they get on their investments.
 I also mention how I get to pay the taxes on their earnings along with the rest of our family taxes.
-The bank sends them nothing, and they don't really have any control or access to the accounts.
+The bank sends them nothing, and they don't really have any control over or access to the accounts.

 When I learned about the LCEF investment options for kids at a recent LCMS new workers conference, I was surprised.
-The rate at the time was three full percentage points higher than the best CDs I have for the kids, and there were other rewards with the program, including an added bonus for good grades.
+The rate at the time was three times higher than the best CDs I have for the kids, and there were other rewards with the program, including an added bonus for good grades.
 Both kids get good grades, so why not get paid by someone else for them?
 It's kind of the idea of a scholarship but more immediate.
 As a parent, I've never given them any extra money for grades in school, but I don't mind if it comes from LCEF.
 They can earn more for community service, too, which I've also never rewarded beyond saying I was proud of their efforts.
 There's also a bonus for signing up, so that's more free money for them.
 It's kind of like the bonus you might get when getting your own checking account, except it's for them.
 Basically, the kids earn rewards for doing what we've always taught them: give to others, get good grades, and be good consumers.

 The part that's more important to me is that LCEF tries to do more than banks or other investment websites in educating the kids.
 It keeps them involved in the process of earning the money with an activity center and birthday cards.
 Our kids would be in the Mission Builders group right now, but they can also become part of the World Changers at age 13, getting a debit card at 16 and a possible scholarship at 18.

-The only part about this program that's disappointing is that I did not know about it sooner.
+One part about this program that's disappointing is that I did not know about it sooner.
 We've been LCMS church members as a family since 2003, and I've been going to an LCMS church since birth.
 I even learned about ways that getting members of churches to sign up for accounts can help earn credits for loans that churches have with LCEF.
 I'll be looking into that one some more, since I do not know the financial situation at our church as well as I should.
 And unless you're on some kind of board or council, you probably don't, either.
 My last church was in debt up to its pipe organ (literally, since that was the main debt culprit), and the church before that was still paying off two additions while adding another one.
 If everyone at church getting savings accounts with LCEF can help to reduce this debt, that might be one less capital campaign to have to ignore, so I'm all for it.

 Now, what's the catch, right?
 While it's not really clear, the documentation implies that many LCEF accounts are more like CDs or money market accounts at other banks.
 I'm not a financial advisor, so don't listen to me on this one.
 But the return rates are high, and it's not a traditional bank, so I'm going to look at the kids' accounts as longer-term than a kid checking account.
 But what 10 year-old needs a checking account?
 I'm also not sure if the rate of return is guaranteed in any way.
 It also looks like the LCEF "reserves the right to assess maintenance fees."
 You'll want to ask about how all that works.
-The maintenance fees I saw online were not for paying financial advisors but for things like copies of checks or bounced checks.
+The maintenance fees I saw online were not for paying financial advisors but for things like copies of checks or bounced checks--pretty standard.

 Keep in mind that there are also limits to the high rate for kids accounts, and there are also limits for who can sign up, so make sure you're eligible.
 If you have no association with an LCMS church or school, or you already have $1 million invested for the kid, then you probably want to invest elsewhere.
 This account has a high interest rate for money up to $1,000, which is perfect for my kids, but you might give your kid $1,000 for Christmas each year.
 For the rest of us, if we can figure it out, this is a good option for the kids.